 Bahrain On Road To Independence

-The serious seeds of discontent were felt in 1956 at the height of Pan-Arab Nationalism and the Suez Debacle.
+The seeds of discontent were felt in 1956 at the height of Pan-Arab Nationalism and the Suez Debacle.
 The British foreign secretary official was stoned by protesters.
 Soon thereafter, Hostile to British mobs broke out in which many people were killed.
 They were serious enough for the British to land troops.

 Bahrain’s Independence became sure to happen with Britain’s declaration that it could never again bear the cost of its defense commitments thus would pull back itself from the Gulf by 1971.
-Bahrain became fully independent that year, however, has since maintained friendly ties and close diplomatic links with the British especially in the military and police fields.
+Bahrain became fully independent that year, however, it has since maintained friendly ties and close diplomatic links with the British especially in the military and police fields.

 Bahrain Achieves Complete Independence